SamiHK/leetcode-solutions/graphs/theory.md

 sequence if we start BDT from (a): a->b->c->d->e->b->f

 It uses a *queue* for better performance.

 It uses a *LinkedList* for better performance, although *arrays* can be useful.

-In Breadthfirst if you recursion to traverse it fight with stack calling mechanism of call stack so maybe we should only use iterative approach.
+IMPORTANT: In Breadthfirst if you recursion to traverse it fight with stack calling mechanism of call stack so maybe we should only use iterative approach.